familiary/mcrit-data/README.md

 ### Golang<a id='golang'></a>

 Many thanks to Daniel Enders for creating these reference binaries during his Master thesis in 2022!
+Also many thanks to Max Ufer for providing more recent builds of Go versions 1.19-1.22!
 The source file used to compile these included as many Golang standard library files as possible to create coverage for common functions.
 When using these with MCRIT, you probably want to have as few as possible / the most fitting version only as you may otherwise run into performance issues.
 We noticed that the similarity in Golang library functions can lead to huge candidate clusters for which all functions will have to be matched.